Danish Dance Theatre

 Danish Dance Theatre – one of Northern Europe’s leading companies.

 Danish Dance Theatre was founded in 1981 by the English/Norwegian choreographer and pioneer Randi Patterson, in collaboration with Anette Abildgaard, Ingrid Buchholtz, Mikala Barnekow and soon after, Warren Spears.
 At that time, the company was named ‘New Danish Dance Theatre.’

-Since 2001, Tim Rushton (MBE) has been the company’s Artistic Director and has successfully continued Danish Dance Theatre’s vision of combining the classical arts with the modern.
+Since 2018, Pontus Lidberg has been the company’s Artistic Director and will continue Danish Dance Theatre’s vision of combining the classical arts with the modern.

 Today, Danish Dance Theatre is the foremost contemporary dance company in Denmark, as well as the largest.
 The company is composed of hand-picked dancers from all over the world.